FIWARE/tutorials.Working-with-Linked-Data/README.md

     -   Raise an alert in the warehouse if less than 10 objects remain on sale
     -   etc.

-Two further advanced scenarios will also be covered within this tutorial
+Further advanced scenarios will be covered in later tutorials

--   Augmenting NGSI-LD Data - e.g. Enhance an exisiting data entity by adding additional _Property_ attributes coming from an external source
--   Transitioning Data from NGSI v2 to NGSI-LD - e.g. how to read from an NGSI v2 source and create linked data from it.

 ## Linked Data Entities within a stock management system